LLNL/maestrowf/docs/Maestro/tutorials.md

     B(run-lulesh);
 ```

+!!! note

+    We are using the `\` line continuation operator here for improved readability in the docs.
+It is not necessary to use this in your steps for long lines, though it can help readability even in your ide/text editor

 ### Adding all the bells and whistles
 #### Parameterization

-Now that it's in Maestro we can start layering on the extra bells and whistles that led you to look into Maestro in the first place, starting with parameters.
+Now that it's in Maestro we can start layering on the extra bells and whistles that highlight the advantages of using Maestro even for simple one step workflows.
 We can trivially run a parameter study of lulesh with varying input parameters now.
 Below we add 4 parameter combinations to our study by making a few simple changes using [Maestro's token based DSL](specification.md#tokens-maestros-minimal-workflow-dsl):

 ``` yaml title="adding parameters to the lulesh spec"
 description: